THKhai/HRM_WebApplication/README.md

 - `[ptudhttthd-web-hrm.Client/](https://github.com/THKhai/HRM_Front_End)` —  Frontend client application

 ## Prerequisites
 - .NET 6.0 SDK or later
 - [NUnit](https://nunit.org/) for testing
 - JetBrains Rider or Visual Studio
 - (Optional) SQL Server or other configured database
+- Docker and Docker Compose are installed on your system.
 ## Getting Started

 1. **Clone the repository:**